 How’d we do?
 Well, I was absolutely shocked to realize that we spent $0 in eating out and hardly noticed.
 So shocked that I’m carrying the experiment over into February, at least for myself, to see if this is behavior we can permanently change.

 No Spend February: We did so well with our eating out experiment in January that I thought we could try something more extreme for February.
 How about a no-spend month?
-The timing was perfect, because Mr. ThreeYear will be traveling quite a bit, there are no family birthdays, and we don’t have any travel plans.
-Can we really cut out eating out (again!), entertainment, clothing, and buying random stuff on Amazon?
-Well, I’m not sure about the rest of my family, but I’m adopting a No Spend February to see how much my frugal February behavior can influence that of my family.
+The timing was perfect, because Mr. ThreeYear was traveling quite a bit, there were no family birthdays, and we didn’t have any travel plans.
+I adopted a No Spend February, where I only spent on groceries, gas, and mortgage, to see how much my frugal February behavior influenced that of my family.